 - -Show Calls require black shoes, pants, T shirts or Long sleeves without Logos - -Stay hydrated throughout the day.
 Refillable water bottles are recommended. - -Pack a few snacks for your breaks.
 Coffee and Donuts might not cut it. - -Basic Tools are required for a call.
-Crescent wrench, utility knife, multi-tool - -Follow spot calls require harness and sight.
-Other Departments may have special tool requirements.
+Crescent wrench, utility knife, multi-tool - -Follow spot calls require a Telrad sight, harness, fall and spot recue training.
+The same training is required for the installation of FX, gels or intercom to follow spot platforms. - -Other Departments may have special tool requirements.